motajessica/motajessica/README.md

 I am Jessica, a full-stack developer/DevOps with a background in mechanical engineering 🛠.

-🇧🇷 Born and bred: Brazil
+* 🇧🇷 Born and bred: Brazil

-🇳🇿 Living: New Zealand since 2019
+* 🇳🇿 Living: New Zealand since 2019

-🌱  Recently completed an Advanced Software Developer Program at Mission Ready HQ, where I improved my coding skills and knowledge of cloud and DevOps technologies.
+* 📚 Recently completed an Advanced Software Developer Program, where I improved coding skills and knowledge of cloud and DevOps.

+* 🌱 I am about to start working on an internship as a Developer

 #### ⚡ Technologies & Tools
 <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"  title="CSS3" alt="CSS" width="40" height="40"/>&nbsp;